What are Non-Cancerous or Non-Malignant Blood Disorders?

 Non-cancerous blood disorders in children occur when a component of the blood does not function properly.
 While these disorders are not cancerous, they can impact a child’s quality of life and, in some cases, be life-threatening.

 Non-cancerous pediatric blood disorders can affect red blood cells, white blood cells, platelets, or proteins in the bloodstream.
 Red blood cell disorders occur when red blood cells aren’t working the way they’re supposed to, which can cause fatigue or weakness.

 Non-cancerous blood disorders in children often require ongoing care from multiple specialists to manage the condition and potential complications.
 Certain childhood blood disorders can be inherited; genetic testing can help determine if you or a family member has inherited a gene mutation that causes such disorders so that treatment can begin promptly.

-Our pediatric hematologists (blood disorder specialists) care for infants, children, adolescents, and young adults from across the country with inherited and acquired disorders such as:
+Our pediatric hematologists (blood disorder specialists) care for infants, children, adolescents, and young adults with inherited and acquired blood disorders such as:

 - Anemias from any cause

 - Bleeding disorders such as hemophilia and von Willebrand disease, as well as other rare coagulation factor deficiencies

 - Lymphoproliferative disorders (such as Epstein-Barr virus-associated T-cell disorders), including histiocytic disorders such as hemophagocytic lymphohistiocytosis (HLH) and Langerhans cell histiocytosis